garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 ```
 {% endcode %}

-Here `--source` tag refers to the file you want to upload and `--path` tag refers to where you want to upload the file by specifying a directory and output file name.
+Here, the `--source` tag refers to the File you want to upload, and the `--path` tag specifies where you want to upload the File, specifying a directory and output file name.

 ![Azure File Storage Upload](../../../.gitbook/assets/azure-file-upload.png)